pboling/debug_logging/README.md

 Herein you will find:

-* Classes inheriting from Module.
+* Classes inheriting from Module
-* Zero tolerance policy on monkey patching.
+* Zero tolerance policy on monkey patching
-* 100% clean, 0% obtrusive.
+* 100% clean, 0% obtrusive
-* 100% tested.
+* 100% tested
-* 100% Ruby 2.3+ compatible, and also with equivalent JRuby versions.
+* 100% Ruby 2.3+ compatible

 NOTE: The manner this is made to work for class methods is totally different than the way this is made to work for instance methods.